Bhanu1627/VectorShift/README.md

 # Vector Shift — Project README

-This repository contains a small React + React Flow frontend and a lightweight FastAPI backend used for a pipeline/node-based assessment.
+This repository contains a small React + React Flow frontend and a lightweight FastAPI backend used for a pipeline/node-based application.
 This README explains how to run the project, test the POST parsing endpoint, and describes the code architecture so you can find and modify pieces quickly.

 **Quick Links**
 - Backend parse endpoint: [backend/main.py](backend/main.py)